MyPureCloud/developer-center-blog/source/2021-11-12-2021-Event-Streaming-In-Action/index.md

 1. When to consider leveraging event-driven integrations for your own applications
 2. Using the Genesys Cloud notification service for event-driven integrations
-3. Using the Genesys Cloud AWS Event Bridge for event-driven integrations
+3. Using the Genesys Cloud AWS EventBridge for event-driven integrations
-4. Coming Soon: The Genesys Cloud Event Orchestrattion
+4. Coming Soon: Genesys Cloud Event Orchestration

 ## When to consider leveraging event-driven integrations for your own applications